DendrouLab/panpipes/docs/yaml_docs/spatial_deconvolution.md

     Whether to use GPU for training.

-###
 <br>

-You can specify whether both models should be saved with the following parameter:
+You can specify whether both models (spatial and reference) should be saved with the following parameter:
 <br>

 <span class="parameter">save_models</span>, Default: False<br>
     Whether to save the reference & spatial mapping models.